imag0/imag0/README.md

 ### Hi there 👋

 Hi.
-I am a Polish developer and I write in Lua, HTML, JS
+I am a Polish developer and I write in Lua, HTML, JS AND C#

 # Current projects 🧑‍💼
 Currently, I don't have a project, nor am I in any of them